1nst4ll/mango-news/docs/backend-setup.md

 *   Node.js and npm installed.
 *   Access to a PostgreSQL database.
 *   A Groq API key for AI features (summaries and topic assignment).
+*   An Ideogram API key for AI image generation.
+*   AWS S3 credentials and a bucket for storing AI-generated images.

 ## Database Setup